KaniNetwork/custom-lang/README.md

 > How to modify with your translation ?

 First of all,
-You will have to copy the example into translation, rename "example" folder with the name of your translation with the patern "lang-theme" and start creating your custom lang :
+You will have to copy the example into translation, rename "example" folder with the name of your translation with the patern "lang-theme" (in full lowercase) and start creating your custom lang :

  - role_description.js